Zywave/booster/src/_areas/introduction/index.md

 ## What is the Design System?

 The **Booster Design System**—previously called Zywave User Interface (ZUI)—is your go-to for all front-end and design standards.
 It embodies our visual language and serves as a guide to creating top-notch partner solutions with ease.
-Custom-made by our Zywave team, Booster is tailored to fit our specific needs, providing a quick reference for styles, shared vocabulary, foundations, interactivity, and more.
+Custom-made by our Zywave team, ZUI is tailored to fit our specific needs, providing a quick reference for styles, shared vocabulary, foundations, interactivity, and more.

 #### How does Booster Design System aid your workflow?

-* **Time**: Save time by using Booster as a quick reference for styles.
+* **Time**: Save time by using Booster as a quick reference for styles, whether you're a new or established team member.
 * **Communication**: Enhance communication with team members using Booster's shared vocabulary and foundations.
 * **Consistency**: Maintain consistency by referencing one place to ensure designs, documentation, and more align with our established styles.